 The Do Good Accelerator is offering semester-long Fellowship programs, during the Fall, Spring and Summer semesters, to support students transform ideas into impact.
 The Fellows program provides students the space, resources, and opportunities to explore, test, or scale up their idea, project, or venture.
 Each week, students will spend time participating in 1:1 coaching sessions with field experts, engaging in workshops that provide insights to valuable tools and resources, and immersing themselves in group activities with their peers who are also tackling a variety of social issues.

-Applications are now being accepted for the 2019 Do Good Accelerator Fall Fellows program.
-Students accepted into the program are required to be in the Accelerator for at least 5-hours a week, between September 27 and November 22, and will be paid $1,000!
+Applications for the Spring 2020 cohort are now being accepted.
+You can apply online here.
+Students accepted into the program are required to be in the Accelerator for at least 5-hours a week and will be paid $1,000!

 The Do Good Accelerator hosts the Lunch with Leaders series on the second Wednesday of most months.
 This series provides students and members of the local community a chance to meet and engage in dialogue with local nonprofit leaders.